Mabel Lethbridge: St Ives

-In 1948 Mabel converted to Roman Catholicism and in 1962 her life was the subject of BBC’s This Is Your Life.
-The guests for the programme included Lady Megan Lloyd George, daughter of war-time prime minister David Lloyd George, who had mentioned Lethbridge’s injuries in his memoirs.
+In 1948 Lethbridge converted to Roman Catholicism and in 1962 her life was the subject of BBC's This Is Your Life.
+The guests for the programme included Lady Megan Lloyd George, daughter of war-time prime minister David Lloyd George.
 In 1964 she was interviewed at length by the BBC on her experiences in the Great War with particular reference to her work at the National Munitions Factory.
-An edited account was shown on national television in 2014 and again in 2016 as part of the BBC’s commemorations of the war rekindling interest in Lethbridge’s life.
+An edited account was shown on national television in 2014 and again in 2016 as part of the BBC's commemorations of the war rekindling interest in Lethbridge's life.

 Mabel Lethbridge died in London in July 1968 following yet another operation resulting from her injuries.
 She is buried at Longstone Cemetery, Carbis Bay, Cornwall.
 Her daughter Suzanne Lethbridge Murray died at Wivenhoe, Essex, in September 2013.

 Writing

 In 1933 Lethbridge met and befriended the publisher Geoffrey Bles who persuaded her to recount her life in an autobiography Fortune Grass published by Bles publishing in 1934 covers the first twenty-seven years of her life.
-Her account of the explosion at the munitions factory in October 1917 that so severely injured Lethbridge is vividly recounted. ....Now a blinding flash and I felt my body torn asunder.
-Darkness, that terrifying darness and the agonsied cries of the workers pierced my consciousness...
+Her account of the explosion at the munitions factory in October 1917 that so severely injured Lethbridge is vividly recounted.
+"Now a blinding flash and I felt my body torn asunder.
+Darkness, that terrifying darkness and the agonised cries of the workers pierced my consciousness."

 The book sold out its initial print run within months and generally received good reviews.
-The Sydney Morning Herald noted that Lethbridge’s success ‘depended upon her quick recognition of the change of fashions… One can marvel at this story of immense and unscrupulous pluck and can but admire the dauntless ‘’Peggy’’.
+The Sydney Morning Herald noted that Lethbridge's success "depended upon her quick recognition of the change of fashions… One can marvel at this story of immense and unscrupulous pluck and can but admire the dauntless Peggy."
 A further autobiographical book Against The Tide followed in 1936.
 In the 1930s and 1940s she also contributed regularly to the Daily Sketch and to various journals and periodicals.
 In 1962 she was featured in a national television programme creating enough interest for a further volume Homeward Bound, published in 1967, that included her experiences in the Second World War and her post war life in Cornwall.